kservices/gBridge/docs/html/_sources/firstSteps/gettingStarted.rst.txt

 :Hostname: mqtt.gbridge.kappelt.net
 :Port: 8883
 :Username: Shown in your account's dashboard under "My Account"
-:Password: Needs to be set once in your account's dashboard
+:Password: Is your account's password by default, but can be changed independently.
 :TLS: TLS V1.2 is required

 **About TLS:** The Server uses an certificate that is signed by Let's Encrypt.